mitmedialab/rr_interaction/README.md

 ## Setup and dependencies

+### System
+Copy `scripts/ros.sh` to `/etc/init/`.
+Copy `scripts/env.sh` to `/home/robots/`.
+This will make ROS (via roslaunch) start the whole system at boot, as an Upstart service.

+You'll be able to access the web interface to control the interaction on port `8080`.

 ### Python

 You'll need the following libraries.
 You can `pip install` them; if you do so,